Jordy Hultberg: LSU

 In 1983, Jordy began his broadcasting career as a color commentator for the (then) newly developed LSU pay-per-view system known as "Tigervision".
 From 1988 to 1990, Hultberg also served as a color analyst for syndicated SEC Basketball broadcasts produced by Jefferson Pilot Teleproductions.
 He was a sideline reporter for both the LSU Sports Radio Network broadcasts and the Cox Sports Television broadcasts of the LSU football games.
 He also hosted multiple shows on the LSU Sports Radio Network such as LSU Sunday Night Live, LSU Sports Journal and Inside LSU Football with Les Miles.
 He is also the host for LSU Tiger Tracks on Cox Sports Television.

 New Orleans Hornets

 Hultberg hosted Hornets Tonight, a pre-game show prior to every New Orleans Hornets telecast on Cox Sports Television.
 He also served as the courtside reporter and hosted the post-game show for the Hornets along with hosting the weekly Hornets Coaches Show.

 Radio

-Hultberg hosted a local radio show in Baton Rouge called "The Jordy Hultberg Show" on 1590-AM in Baton Rouge from 7-9am Monday through Friday.
-Currently, Hultberg hosts a local radio show on 103.7-FM in Lafayette in that same 7-9am Monday through Friday time slot.
+Hultberg hosted a local radio show in Baton Rouge called "The Jordy Hultberg Show" on KKAY (1590 AM) in Baton Rouge from 7-9am Monday through Friday.
+Currently, Hultberg hosts a local radio show on KLWB-FM (103.7 FM, an ESPN Radio affiliate) in Lafayette in that same 7-9am Monday through Friday time slot.